waste-of-kindergarten/xpython37-v0.1/python/Doc/library/atexit.rst

    If an exception is raised during execution of the exit handlers, a traceback is printed (unless :exc:`SystemExit` is raised) and the exception information is saved.
-After all exit handlers have had a chance to run, the last exception to be raised is re-raised.
+After all exit handlers have had a chance to run the last exception to be raised is re-raised.

    This function returns *func*, which makes it possible to use it as a